DrMadThrust/docs-swag-collection/README.md

 Additonally the Insanity rating is tagged with a + sign after the number if obscure tech is required.
 As obscure tech counts: diagonal coyote frames, multiboosts, reverse cbs

+Potential classifies how much time a strat saves according to following table:
+- ?! why would anyone ever attempt this in a run
+- +2 loses time against basic strats
+- +1 breaks even with basic strats
+- 0 breaks even with most common strats
+- -1 breaks even with high level strats
+- -2 faster than IL world record level strats
+- -3 fast as fuk boii

+The ratings have been assigned by a team of independent objective experts (yes, it's all just made up by me).
+If you feel like something is classified wrongly, feel free to write me a verbally abusive and non-constructive message on Discord.